The EB-5 Program

-Overseen by the U.S. Citizenship & Immigration Services (USCIS), the U.S. Immigrant Investor Program (EB-5) provides foreign nationals the opportunity to become conditional residents for a period of two years upon making an investment of $1 million, or $500,000 in a designated Targeted Employment Area, in a new commercial enterprise.
+Overseen by the U.S. Citizenship & Immigration Services (USCIS), the U.S. Immigrant Investor Program (EB-5) provides foreign nationals the opportunity to become conditional residents for two years upon investing $1,050,000, or $800,000 in a designated Targeted Employment Area, in a new commercial enterprise.

-Each unit of investment must create at least ten new, direct or indirect jobs for U.S. workers.
+Each investment unit must create at least ten new, direct or indirect jobs for U.S. workers.
 Once the job creation requirement is met, the conditions are removed and investors may obtain permanent residency.
-For official information regarding the EB-5 Program, please visit EB-5 Immigrant Investor web page.
+For official information regarding the EB-5 Program, please visit the EB-5 Immigrant Investor web page.

 Obtaining permanent resident status (the “Green Card”) in the United States is generally restricted to three paths: Employment-based, Family-based and Entrepreneur-based programs.
 Because the Family and Employment-based options are subject to long visa backlogs and other major obstacles, the EB-5 “Immigrant Entrepreneur” program has become one of the fastest and most reliable visa options offered by the United States.